AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 This tab presents Channel Information and Analytics Configuration.

 #### Channel information {#channel-information}

+In this section, you can edit the following details:

 * **Display name**: The brand name of the channel used for commercial purposes.